-Historically, our primary sources of liquidity include cash flows from operations, proceeds from our public equity offerings, borrowings under our revolving credit facility, proceeds from the issuance of senior notes and sales of non-core assets.
-Our primary uses of capital have been for the acquisition, development and exploration of oil and natural gas properties, payments to retire debt and interest expense on debt, dividends and share repurchases, and income taxes, At December 31, 2022, we had approximately \$1.8 billion of liquidity consisting of \$157.0 million in cash and cash equivalents and \$1.6 billion available under our credit facility.
-As discussed below, our capital budget for 2023 is \$2.50 billion to \$2.70 billion.
+Historically, our primary sources of liquidity have included cash flows from operations, proceeds from our public equity offerings, borrowings under our revolving credit facility, proceeds from the issuance of senior notes and sales of noncore assets.
+Our primary uses of capital have been for the acquisition, development and exploration of oil and natural gas properties and repayment of debt and returning capital to stockholders.
+At December 31, 2023, we had approximately \$2.2 billion of liquidity consisting of \$556 million in standalone cash and cash equivalents and \$1.6 billion available under our credit facility.
+As discussed below, our capital budget for 2024 is \$2.30 billion to \$2.55 billion.
+As of December 31, 2023, we have no debt maturities until 2026.

-Future cash flows are subject to a number of variables, including the level of oil and natural gas production, volatility of commodity prices, and significant additional capital expenditures will be required to more fully develop our properties.
+Future cash flows are subject to a number of variables, including the level of oil and natural gas production and volatility of commodity prices.
+Further, significant additional capital expenditures will be required to more fully develop our properties.
 Prices for our commodities are determined primarily by prevailing market conditions, regional and worldwide economic activity, weather and other substantially variable factors.
 These factors are beyond our control and are difficult to predict.
 See Item 1A.
-"Risk Factors" above.
-In order to mitigate this volatility, we enter into derivative contracts with a number of financial institutions, all of which are participants in our credit facility, to economically hedge a portion of our estimated future crude oil and natural gas production through the end of 2023 as discussed further in Note 12-Derivatives of the notes to the consolidated financial statements included elsewhere in this Annual Report and Item 7A.
-Quantitative and Qualitative Disclosures About Market Risk-Commodity Price Risk.
+Risk Factors of this report above.
+In order to mitigate this volatility, we enter into derivative contracts with a number of financial institutions, all of which are participants in our credit facility, to economically hedge a portion of our estimated future crude oil and natural gas production as discussed further in Note 12-Derivatives in Item 8.
+Financial Statements and Supplementary Data and Item 7A.
+Quantitative and Qualitative Disclosures About Market Risk-Commodity Price Risk of this report.
 The level of our hedging activity and duration of the financial instruments employed depend on our desired cash flow protection, available hedge prices, the magnitude of our capital program and our operating strategy.